mehdibaha/personal-website/README.md

 ### Netlify

-To deploy, simply push to regular master and Netlify will handle the rest.
+To deploy, simply push to regular master and Netlify will handle the rest (more details in `netlify.toml`).

-Details in `netlify.toml`